 - Take advantage of IFTTT (If This Than That) services to automatically control other smart devices in your home.
 For example, have your interior lights turn on when your door is unlocked.

-More and more smart locks are hitting the market, but just a few popular choices include offerings from August, Kwikset, Schlage, and Yale.
+More and smarter locks are hitting the market, but just a few popular choices include offerings from August, Kwikset, Schlage, and Yale.

 Have you ever left your house and had that moment of panic where you cannot remember whether you closed your garage door or not?
 If so, a smart garage door opener may be the answer.
 Garage doors openers with smart connectivity provide many of the same benefits as smart locks.
 The main benefit is being able to see if your garage door is open or closed and control it remotely.
 They can also notify you if the garage door is opened when you are not home.